 Why the Distinction Matters

 The channel frequently moves between these two levels without explicit transition, which can create analytical confusion.
 A country’s food sufficiency (Level 1) is related to but not identical with the global food-system chokepoint (Level 2).
-Japan’s demographic weakness (Level 1) is a country factor; the JGB/yen carry stress it creates (Level 2) is a system-level transmission mechanism.
+Japan’s demographic weakness (Level 1) is a country factor; the JGB/yen carry trade stress it creates (Level 2) is a system-level transmission mechanism.